mphillips67/Genomics-Ethanol-Stress-Outcrossing-Yeast/README.md

 Scripts  used for manuscript tittled "Strength of selection potentiates distinct adaptive responses in an evolution experiment with outcrossing yeast" (DOI: placehodler).
 Scripts to generate all major results and figures from manuscript are included.

 Major input and output files are available through Dryad (DOI: placehodler).
-To run scripts, download and change paths as necessary to required input files.

 If you have any questions, contact me at philmark@oregonstate.edu.